 With these truths in our minds and our hearts, becoming thankful 365 days a year suddenly becomes more natural.

-Regardless of your personal belief system, I’m curious what you are most thankful for.
+Regardless of your personal belief system, I’m curious about what you are most thankful for.
 I welcome your comments and questions.
-As always, thank you so much for reading!
+As always, I am grateful for you reading this post!